glebson1988/pubsub/README.md

 # Peril Pub/Sub

-A small multiplayer CLI game used to learn pub/sub concepts with RabbitMQ.
+A multiplayer CLI game used to learn pub/sub concepts with RabbitMQ.
 Players move units, trigger wars, and generate game logs.
 The server consumes game logs and writes them to `game.log`.
 The project exercises topic routing, durable queues, gob encoding, and backpressure tuning (prefetch).

 ## Features
 - Topic exchange for game events and logs.